2015 Federal Duck Stamp Contest will be held Sept. 18 & 19

 A panel of noted art, waterfowl and philatelic authorities is appointed by the Secretary of the Interior to judge each competition.
 Winners receive no compensation for their work, other than a pane of stamps carrying their design.
 Winning artists may sell prints of their designs, which are sought after by hunters, conservationists and art collectors.

-The U.S. Fish and Wildlife Service mails contest regulations to interested artists each spring.
-Artists may choose their own medium and designs may be in black-and-white or full color, and must measure 10 inches wide by 7 inches high.
+Five species are eligible for the contest each year.
+Artists may choose whichever medium or media they'd like to use.
+Designs may be black-and-white or full color, and must measure 10 inches wide by 7 inches high.

 History of the Federal Duck Stamp

-President Franklin D. Roosevelt established the Migratory Bird Hunting and Conservation Stamp, or Duck Stamp, as it is affectionately called, with the stroke of his pen in 1934.
-In signing the Migratory Bird Hunting Stamp Act, one of the first and most successful of conservation programs in this Nation's history was begun.
+In 1934, President Franklin D. Roosevelt established the Migratory Bird Hunting and Conservation Stamp, or Duck Stamp, with the stroke of his pen.
+In signing the Migratory Bird Hunting Stamp Act, one of the first and most successful of conservation programs in this Nation's history was created.

 Fortunately, the sale of stamps is not restricted to hunters.
-All citizens can purchase the stamp, which can be used as an annual "season pass" to national wildlife refuges charging entrance fees.
-Conservationists purchase the stamp because they know that 98 cents of every dollar invested in the stamp permanently conserves wildlife habitat for future generations; a small investment will bring you and your family long-term returns.
-Philatelists purchase the stamp as a collectible—a $1 stamp purchased in 1934 may bring as much as $750 for a stamp in mint condition to about $250 for a stamp in poor condition today.
+Anyone can purchase the stamp, which can be used as an annual "season pass" to national wildlife refuges charging entrance fees.
+Conservationists buy the stamp because they know that 98 cents of every dollar invested in the stamp permanently conserves wildlife habitat for future generations; a small investment will bring you and your family long-term returns.
+Philatelists purchase the stamp as a collectible—a $1 stamp purchased in 1934 may bring as much as $750 for a stamp in mint condition today.

-In providing the means to acquire habitat, the Duck Stamp Program offers a simple way for all citizens to participate in the conservation of a natural resource we all share: migratory birds.
+In providing the means to acquire habitat, the Duck Stamp Program offers a simple way for anyone to participate in the conservation of a natural resource we all share: migratory birds.